harness-training-dept/CanaryCDWorkshop/README.md

 ![edit deployment.yaml](/images/edit_deploymentyaml.jpg)

 Once it is in edit mode the easiest thing to do is delete everything that's currently in the file and replace it with the yaml quoted below.
-You can also reference deployment.yaml [here:](https://github.com/harness-training-dept/CanaryCDWorkshop/blob/master/yamls/deployment.yaml)
+You can also reference this file [here:](https://github.com/harness-training-dept/CanaryCDWorkshop/blob/master/yamls/deployment.yaml)

 ```
 apiVersion: v1